Coburg North, Melbourne — Serving All of Victoria

 ConstructionVertical S/Z vanes in stainless frameHexagonal aluminium cells in stainless frame

-Grease capture rateGoodHigher
+Grease capture rateGoodHigher per square metre

 Cleaning frequencyWeekly to fortnightly typicalWeekly minimum, often more